 Full Width Photo and Text

-This was pretty straightforward.
-I added a Container Block set to Full Width, but with the Inner Container set to Contained, and gave it a Background image, with a setting of Fixed and a coloured overlay.
+I added a Container Block set to Full Width, but with the Inner Container set to Contained, and gave it a Background image, with a Size setting of “cover” and an Attachment setting of “Fixed”.

 The Final Result